Curing of Concrete – Concrete Curing Methods explained

 Similarly, these methods prevent water loss from the concrete surface by continuous wetting of the exposed surface of the concrete.

-Water curing
+Water concrete curing

-Water curing
+Water concrete curing

 Membrane Curing method

-The basic concept of membrane curing is reducing the loss of water from the surface of the concrete.
+The basic concept of membrane curing is reducing the loss of water from the surface of the RCC.
 Generally, membrane curing methods uses curing compounds or impervious plastic sheets.
 Curing compounds are available in water-based and acrylic-based types.
 They form an impermeable membrane and reduces the loss of moisture.

 Steam curing method